ayshajaved/Google-Solution-Challenge-2025/Readme.md

 ## 🛠️ Tools & Resources
 - **Google Tech**: Firebase, TensorFlow, Flutter, Google Cloud, and more.
 - **Inspiration**: Past Demo Days on YouTube, UN SDG data, X posts.
-- **Support**: $300 Google Cloud credits, GDSC mentorship—sign up at [goo.gle/solutionchallenge](https://goo.gle/solutionchallenge).

 ---

 ## 🌍 Let’s Make an Impact
-The deadline’s **March 28, 2025**—plenty of time to create something amazing.
+The deadline’s **April 30, 2025**—plenty of time to create something amazing.
 Whether it’s an app for rural education or a tool to fight climate change, your solution could land in Google’s Top 100 or even win big (up to $3,000 per team member for Top 3!).

 ---